yugr/python-hate/README.md

 obj.lst.append(1)  # Hoorah, this modifies default value of foo
 ```

-## Function always returns
+## Functions always return

-Default return value from function when return is omitted is `None`.
+Default return value from function (when `return` is omitted) is `None`.
 This makes it impossible to declare subroutines which are not supposed
-to return anything.
+to return anything (and verify this at runtime).

 ## Automatic field insertion

-Assigning a non-existent object field creates it instead of throwing exception:
+Assigning a non-existent object field adds it instead of throwing an exception:
 ```
 class A:
   def __init__(self):